BoodziooPL/Clock_Alarm_App/readme.md

-Created in Vanila JS Alarm Clock.
+Created in Vanilla JS Alarm Clock.
 Just set the hour and have a sweet dreams.

 URL: https://astonishing-concha-3ebf3e.netlify.app/